Joshua-Pok/blackandwhite/ListOfMistakes.md

 3) dont be scared to hit a if the feed also flips the inner a
 4) ** i needa work on this shit its okay to take edges if good instead of letting them hit more times **.
 5) Check adjacent edges before hitting inneredge/edge
+6) hitting inner a on top of opponent a is generally bad?

 ## Bad habits
 1) if opponent cannot play there please dont waste time playing there (2 piece flips are basically unplayable please) **PLEASE** MY GOD
 2) Be mindful of stones you return and unpoisoning
+3) your goal is not to not break, its to break at a good timing.
+3) your goal is not to not break, its to break at a good timing.
+3) your goal is not to not break, its to break at a good timing.

 ## General Tips